reaktoro/reaktoro/docs/sphinx/tutorials/equilibrium/co2-solubility-nacl-brine.rst

-show no *magical function* to perform such calculation in a single line of code, but instead a sequence of steps using Reaktoro's components (classes, methods) to enrich your understanding of how Reaktoro can be used for solving this and many other different chemical reaction modelling problems.
+show no *magical function* to perform such calculation in a single line of code, but instead a sequence of steps using Reaktoro's components (classes, methods) to enrich your understanding of how Reaktoro can be used for solving this and many other different chemical reaction modeling problems.

 To calculate the solubility of |CO2| in the NaCl brine, we need two phases in chemical system: an *aqueous phase* to represent our NaCl brine, and a *gaseous